Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 });
 ```

-And at the end of your test, stop the recorder:
+And at the end of your test (or in an `afterEach` block), stop the recorder:

 ```ts
 await recorder.stop();